-In the late 1990s there was only one Web person to hire: The Web Master.
-Since then, this role has shaped and evolved into UX, front-end, and a whole list of players.
-In this lesson I want to give you an overview of the Web development roles.
+In the late 1990s, when you wanted a web presence, there was only one person to hire: The Webmaster.
+Since then, this role has shaped and evolved into front-end, back-end, UX, DevOps, and a whole list of players.
+In this lesson, you'll get an overview of different Web development roles.

 What should you consider when choosing a programming language?
 Which programming language should you learn?
 It can be scary to choose a language, but you got this!
-In this video I'll show you the top 7 programming languages, and how to tell the difference between each of them.
+In this lesson, we'll show you the top seven programming languages, discuss their differences and explore what each is suitable for.

 The award for the most popular language goes to... (watch this lesson to find out)